-- Table name qualifiers (loan and loan_officer in the example above) are used when a column name is not unique and we must clarify which column we are referring to.
+- Table name qualifiers (customer and product in the example above) are used when a column name is not unique and we have to clarify to which column we are referring.
 The format is tableName.attributeName - The where clause restricts the entries to those where the join condition is true. - If the where clause is (accidentally) omitted, SQL returns a result that contains the "Cartesian product" of the tables, i.e., all possible combinations of all the rows from all the tables.
-Thus, if the loan_officer table contained 30 entries and the loan table contained 100 entries, the Cartesian product consists of (30x100=) 3,000 entries.
+Thus, if the customer table contained 30 entries and the product table contained 18 entries, the Cartesian product consists of (30x18=) 540 entries.
 This is very rarely what you intended.
-Bottom line: remember to include the where clause! - The column set to be displayed can come from either one of the tables, or from both. - There are several styles to write joins.
-You might be familiar with a different one.
-That is ok.
-Feel free to use the one that you prefer.
+Bottom line: remember to include the where clause! - The column set to be displayed can come from either one of the tables, or from both.